43+ Horror Movies That Take Place in Winter

 Storm of the Century (1999)

 Storm of the Century is a Stephen King made-for-television miniseries.
 Unlike his other movies, this is not an adaptation of a novel but an original screenplay he wrote.
-In a small island off the coast of Maine, a town is cut off from the mainland by a storm and must prepare for the storm to get even worse.
-Right before the storm hits one of the residents is found brutally murdered and the townspeople know it could have only been one of their own.
+In a small island off the coast of Maine, a town is cut off from the mainland by a storm and must prepare for the weather to get even worse.
+Right before the storm hits one of the residents is found brutally murdered and the townspeople know it could have only been someone on the island.
 The prime suspect is a mysterious stranger, André Linoge, who has just arrived in town.

 American Psycho (2000)